-If you have not paid your tuition fees in full or arranged to pay by Direct Debit instalments within 28 days of matriculation you will be liable to pay a late payment fee of 3.5% on your tuition fee.
+If you have not paid your tuition fees in full or arranged to pay by Direct Debit instalments within 28 days of matriculation you will be liable to pay a late payment fee of 3.5% on the whole amount of your tuition fee.
 The precise level of the late payment fee depends upon the amount of your tuition fees.
 For example, an overdue fee of £4,500 will incur a late payment fee of £157.50 (maximum charge £400).

 In the event that you default on any of the payments due under your instalment plan, the University reserves the right to cancel the instalment plan, which will result in your fees becoming due in full immediately and a late payment fee being applied.

-The consequences of non payment of your tuition fees are:-
+The consequences of non-payment of your tuition fees are:-

 - your access to University facilities e.g. Library and IT Services, will be revoked